Love in Thoughts: Plot

-The movie takes place in late 1920s Berlin.
+The movie is based on a real event, the "Steglitz school tragedy" (Steglitzer Schülertragödie) that took place in Berlin in 1927.
 It opens with Paul being questioned by police about a note he had written.
 The scene then fades out, and the movie shows what happened.
-Paul, a shy virgin poet who is tired of being alone and heartbroken, is friends with an openly gay aristocrat boy, Guenther, who is suffering unrequited love for Hans.
-Paul is staying at Guenther's parents' country home over the weekend.
+Paul, a shy virgin poet who is tired of being alone and heartbroken, is friends with an openly gay aristocrat boy, Günther, who is suffering unrequited love for Hans.
+Paul is staying at Günther's parents' country home over the weekend.
 The parents are absent.
-Guenther's sister Hilde, who stole Hans' heart besides, is loved by Paul, for whom Guenther has budding feelings, which complicates the brother-sister relationship.
+Günther's sister Hilde, who stole Hans' heart besides, is loved by Paul, for whom Günther has budding feelings, which complicates the brother-sister relationship.
 Hilde has no interest in committing to a relationship with Paul, however.
-Guenther invites some people over to have an all-night party, filled with alcohol, music, and sex.
-It is one of their last parties, since Paul and Guenther have made a suicide pact.
-Guenther, Paul, Hans and Hilde go through a series of couplings, conversation and partying before proceeding to Hilde and Guenther's parents' apartment in the city.
-There the drama ends with gunshots.
+Günther invites some people over to have an all-night party, filled with alcohol, music, and sex.
+It is one of their last parties, since Paul and Günther have made a suicide pact.
+Paul, during this time, also has sex with Elli, a friend of Hilde's who was invited to the party.
+Günther, Paul, Hans and Hilde go through a series of couplings, conversation and partying before proceeding to Hilde and Günther's parents' apartment in the city.
+There the drama ends with Günther shooting Hans and then himself.
 The question is what actually happened.
-The film is based on a "true" story, the so-called "Steglitz school tragedy".